Freakwill/pyrimidine/paper/paper.md

 Additionally, it uses numpy's arrays, which may result in slower crossover operations compared to DEAP's; however, alternative implementations can be employed.
 Naturally, there are other areas for improvement.

 The entire source code has been uploaded to [GitHub](https://github.com/Freakwill/pyrimidine), including numerous examples.
-Moreover, it's worth mentioning that the documentation for `pyrimidine` is still under development.

 # References